redhat-performance/jetlag/docs/tips-and-vars.md

 ```yaml
 oc image mirror -a /opt/registry/pull-secret-disconnected.txt perf176b.xxx.com:5000/XXX/client-server:<tag> --keep-manifest-list --continue-on-error=true
 ```
-Once the image is succesfully mirrored to the disconnect registry, your deployment will be able to succesfully create the container.
+Once the image has succesfully mirrored onto the disconnect registry, your deployment will be able to create the container.

-For image deletion, use the Docker V2 REST API to do that.
+For image deletion, use the Docker V2 REST API to delete the object.
 Note that the deletion operation argument has to be an image's digest not image's tag.
 So if you mirrored your image by tag in the previous step, on deletion you have to get its digest first.
 The following is a convenient script that deletes an image by tag.

 ```yaml
 ### script